eyereasoner/eye/let-lingua/README.md

     }
     ```

-- eyelet-trig supports reasoning with backward rules described in trig
+- eyelet-lingua supports reasoning with backward rules described in RDF TriG
   e.g.
     ```
     # is the age of a person above some duration?